ParthDhiman32/CRASHSENSE/journal.md

 **Total time spent: ~2h** (including lapse and journalling)

-# July 31st: 3D Design progress!
+# July 31st and 1st august: 3D Design progress!
 Alright so today was a pretty productive day what i did was work on the 3D CAD enclosure for my PCB which i had started yesterday on yesterday it was just a single part box